-Breaking Borders is a Camp Quality program that hopes to equip young adult childhood cancer survivors with important life skills that will aid in the transition in to the worlds of work and higher education through a challenging, group-directed outdoor adventure experience.
+Breaking Borders is a Camp Quality program that hopes to equip young adult cancer survivors with important life skills that will aid in the transition in to the worlds of work and higher education through a challenging, group-directed outdoor adventure experience.
 Pushing participants out of their comfort zone, we hope they will find support amongst their fellow peers to persevere, gain self-confidence, and learn that growth occurs when we reach outside ourselves and break down borders.

 Who this program is for